-\end{Definition} In this definition, consistency is not assumed, but even with inconsistent comparisons, it is clear that the item indexed by $\sigma(i)$ is at a lower rank than the item indexed by $\sigma({i+1})$ for each $i \in \N_{n-1}$ since $a_{\sigma(i),\sigma(i+1)} < 1,$ and that this property is conserved between the items indexed by $\sigma(i)$ and by $\sigma(i+p)$ for $i \in \N_{n-1}$ and $p \in \N_{n-i}$ since we also have $a_{\sigma(i),\sigma(i+p)}<1.$ Therefore, strict ranking seems to be not directly related to consistency. \emph{We have derived an order between items from a non-necessarily consistent PC-matrix}, provided this matrix lies in an admissible locus for strict ranking in $\mathcal{R}PC_n.$
+In this definition, consistency is not assumed.
+Even with inconsistent comparisons, it is clear that the item indexed by $\sigma(i)$ is ranked lower than the item indexed by $\sigma(i+1)$ for each $i \in \mathbb{N}_{n-1}$, since $a_{\sigma(i), \sigma(i+1)} < 1$.
+Furthermore, this ranking property is preserved between the items indexed by $\sigma(i)$ and $\sigma(i+p)$ for $i \in \mathbb{N}_{n-1}$ and $p \in \mathbb{N}_{n-i}$, as we also have $a_{\sigma(i), \sigma(i+p)} < 1$.
+Hence, strict ranking appears to be unrelated to consistency in this approach, at least in a purely mathematical viewpoint.
+In other words, \emph{we have derived an order between items from a non-necessarily consistent PC matrix}, as long as this matrix lies within an admissible locus for strict ranking in $\mathcal{R}PC_n$.